rizafahmi/ex_video/README.md

 ## Video Feature

+Let's start build this app.

 ### Index Page
-Ok now we’re ready to create our first module or feature which is Video.
+We’re ready to create our first module or feature which is Video.
 To do that we have two options: using generator or manually.
 The easy way or the hard way.

 And because we’re learning, let’s do the hard way first.
 Let’s create the routes first.
 Open up `web/router.ex` and add this line.